vishnugamini/LocalLLMAgent/README.md

 - Check and debug its own code.
 - Automatically call itself, check outputs from the compiler, and rewrite the code to correct itself.
 - Has access to the Python & CMD local environments.
+- Can push code to GITHUB (Yes you read that right!)

 Stay tuned for more features and improvements in the near future!